-If it can hang on Korean manufacturer SsangYong has a new Bronco Sport, Jeep Wrangler competitor.
-Being the fourth largest Korean automaker hasn’t helped it from filing for bankruptcy in December.
-One of the bright spots for the company is these new SUVs coming; the X200 and J100 EV.
+If it can hang on, Korean manufacturer SsangYong has its version of a new Bronco Sport and Jeep Wrangler competitor.
+Being the fourth largest Korean automaker, it should be making lots of bank.
+But this hasn’t helped it from filing for bankruptcy in December.
+One of the bright spots for the company to help it out of BK are these new SUVs coming; the X200 and J100 EV.

 Production of the SsangYong J100 will begin in 2022

 While the majority of owners look to sell off part of SsangYong, it says production of the J100 will begin sometime in 2022.
 It is also planning on producing an electric version of its Korando.
 That model is the company’s generic-looking crossover.

 The automaker has no presence currently in the US.
 But that may change.
 Cardinal One Motors may take a controlling share of SsangYong.
 Cardinal is the new company built from the ashes of HAAH Automotive Holdings.

 HAAH was going to import Chinese-made vehicles into the US.
 Unfortunately, Donald Trump’s tariffs laid HAAH to waste.
 A new form of the company is looking to import Korean vehicles because the US has a free-trade agreement with that nation.

 These SUVs are a cross between the FJ, Bronco Sport, and Renegade

 As for the design, it is an appealing cross between a Toyota FJ and Bronco Sport, with a little Jeep Renegade thrown in.
 SsangYong calls the new design direction “Powered by Toughness.”
 Designers sometimes use broad statements of buzzwords to give them a path towards design philosophy.